sptr11/notmymail/README.md

 We've all been there - someone entered wrong email ID, your email ID, during their signup and you start getting bombarded with notifications.
 It's beyond frustrating!

 NotMyMail provides a simple opt-out link empowering users to reclaim their inboxes.
-No more being held hostage to unintended emails.

 ## Take back control
 This library gives developers an easy way to include an "Unsubscribe this address" link in any notification email.
 Recipients can opt-out in one click.